Think about how long it takes to pour a cup of coffee.

-This may be one of the most important questions you ask before designing your data security plan.
+So asking the question, “How does a firewall work?” will be one of the most important questions you ask before designing your data security plan.

 Understanding how firewalls work is only the first step in making sure your network is safe.
-There are many different elements in a good security emergency plan that it can be overwhelming.
+There are many different elements in a good security emergency plan that can be overwhelming.

 Be Structured has been providing award-winning support and managed IT services for Los Angeles area companies for over two decades.